NODARman/AstroHistoPlotting/README.md

+With this code, you can plot graphs of the data you have.
+Created for stars, but you can use it for different uses.

 1. Copy the code into Google Colab;
 2. Download "KIC stars and data";
 3. Upload "KIC stars and data" into Colab;